I am a Physician, Designer, and Researcher, and the Robert P. Kelch, MD, Research Professor of Pediatrics at the University of Michigan.

 I speak at design and innovation conferences (TedX Detroit, Cusp Conference, Stanford Medicine X), healthcare/academic centers (Kaiser Permanente Care Management Institute, Brown, Vanderbilt, Harvard, Stanford), federal agencies (Food and Drug Administration) and regional, national, and international healthcare conferences (Detroit Healthcare Leaders Forum, American Diabetes Association, American Association of Diabetes Educators, Pediatric Academic Societies Meeting, World Diabetes Congress).
 See examples and videos of my talks here.
-Below is my recent Edge talk for the NHS Horizons group: titled The Maker Movement: A Model for Healthcare Transformation?
+The Maker Movement: A Model for Healthcare Transformation? is one of my most recent talks.

 - Harnessing Social Media for Diabetes Research, Diabetes Technology Meeting 2016